Skip to Content

 7. They Like Stay-at-Home Humans

 These are one of those pets that don’t do very well when left alone for long stretches of time.
-Separation anxiety comes from being alone, feeling neglected, and ultimately, being bored.
+Separation anxiety comes from leaving your cat alone, feeling neglected, and, ultimately, being bored.
 This may manifest in unwanted behavior or even physical signs of stress.

-On the other hand, a busy house with lots of people around, who can pay some attention to them, seems to be quite suitable for the Khao.
-This is a social cat, so if everyone in the house takes turns to spoil it with affection, it won’t mind at all.
+On the other hand, a busy house with many people around, who can pay some attention to them, seems quite suitable for the Khao.
+This is a social cat, so if everyone in the house takes turns spoiling it with affection, it won’t mind at all.

 Another story reported in the New Indian Express tells of a man who found what appeared to be a stray Khao Manee in the jungle.
 The man alleges that he has been offered Rs 3-4 Lakh for the cat.
-That translates, roughly, to more than USD $5 000.
+That translates to more than $5 000.

 khao manee wearing collar